Prometheus Pushgateways - Everything You Need To Know

 High Availability

-This means that the best you can do is to have some kind of mounted storage that is writable by one node (which serves the traffic), and then others would have the persistent storage mounted as read-only.
+This means that the best you can do is to have some mounted storage that is writable by one node (which serves the traffic), and then others would have the persistent storage mounted as read-only.
 In the Kubernetes world, you can achieve this with a persistent volume claim with the mode ReadWriteOnce.
 You can explore all of the different options available here.

 The Pushgateway helm chart already has support for this via persistentVolume.enabled: true.
 You can specify that parameter like this: